 If you are already in Goa, go to the Madgaon or Vasco railway stations.
-The Vasco-Kulem Daily Passenger runs everyday from Madgaon/ Vasco in Goa to Kulem.
+The Vasco-Kulem Daily Passenger runs every day from Madgaon/ Vasco in Goa to Kulem.

-Watch out: The station just before Kulem is Kalem.
+Pro Tip: The station just before Kulem is Kalem.
 The names look and sound familiar.
 We have seen travellers mix up Kulem and Kalem.
 Do not get off the train at Kalem.
 Kulem is the last station for the passenger train.